idanoo/m2.nz/content/posts/mastodon_influx.md

 {{< image src="/kitchen_server.jpg" caption="\"Server\" - April 2021" src_s="/kitchen_server.jpg" src_l="/kitchen_server_l.jpg" >}}

 Mid 2021 a good friend of mine offered a great deal on some actual hosting in a datacenter.
 Now we had 8vCPU + 8GB RAM to play with, time to migrate everything.
-After a few hours of mastering `rsync` and `pg_dump` - it was done, we were set for awhile.
+After a few hours of mastering `rsync` and `pg_dump` - it was done, we were set for a while.
 At least that's what I thought..

 April 2022 brought a nice little surprise - I started getting notifications of new users joining [mastodon.nz](https://mastodon.nz).
 Confused I started to look at what has changed..
 Didn't take long to realise this was only the beginning.
 I had to allocate more resource to the container to account for the higher throughput.

 You can see in the image below it started to approach the allocated 3GB - I bumped it up to 4GB, then shortly after up to 6GB.
 That's as much as I could give it without moving to bigger hardware.
-(The drop a the end was a service restart after a version upgrade).
+(The drop at the end was a service restart after a version upgrade).

 {{< image src="/masto_memory.jpg" caption="Memory usage in mastodon.nz container" >}}